What do I write in my Blog ?

 We think we know what to write about and then we sit down to write it and waffle on for hours, wondering who the heck is going to read this!
 But it feels good to just write and get into the habit of writing and I always recommend, this being the first port of call when you begin to Blog.

 Do not expect huge amounts of traffic and reaction.

 Create a process.

 Use the first 6 months to cut your teeth in this area.
 Create a process for yourself and a confidence that you can actually hit publish and not turn into a large bucket of wobbly jelly.

 ( food reference again!! * rubbing chin * )

-Something very important to understand about running a business, any business is that assuming is a very dangerous thing and so the more we research and test, the better results we get.
+There is something very important to understand about running a business, assuming is a very dangerous thing and the more we research and test, the better results we get.